May 1, 2022

 Teeth have some degree of mobility when placed under pressure such as chewing or grinding teeth against each other.
 But loose adult teeth with noticeable movement when chewing is not normal.

 Some movement of teeth within the jaw bone is acceptable because mother nature has created a shock absorption system to protect teeth from breaking.
-If teeth were held rigidly in place and we apply too much force the tooth will fracture.
+Excessive force applied to a rigid structure leads to fracture.
 The ligaments attached to the root surface and surrounding bone help dissipate these forces to prolong the life of the tooth.

 Common causes include: